 Selling at a Christmas market is a great way to expand your business.
-It helps you to reach new customers during the festive season and to increase sales.
+It helps you reach new customers during the festive season and increase sales.
 Christmas markets offer a big opportunity for small businesses to showcase their goods and services during a prime consumer spending season.

 In this article, we cover everything you need to know about selling at UK Christmas markets as a small business.

 Christmas markets have a long history.
 Their roots go back to Vienna’s December Market which took place in the Middle Ages.

 German Protestant reformer Martin Luther is believed to have encouraged the development of the Christmas markets that we know today.
 Back in the 16th century, the Lutherans encouraged gift-giving to celebrate the birth of Christ.
 It is said that churches encouraged merchants to sell near their doors to entice people to services.

 Christmas markets are now hugely popular across Europe and in the UK.
 Businesses sell festive food, crafts and gift items from pop-up stalls in towns and cities.
 The more famous Christmas markets attract people from all over the UK and sometimes from overseas too.
 Even the smaller ones attract people from across the local area.